aallali/Gomoku/README.md

 # 1337/42 - Gomuku v2.0
-This project involves creating a Gomoku game integrating an AI player capable of beating a human player the fastest way possible.
+This project involves creating a Gomoku game integrating an AI player capable of beating a human player in the fastest way possible.
 To do this, you will implement a min-max algorithm but also do research, trial and error to find the most adapted heuristics.

 ---
 ## Game custom rules: